rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

 ancient Romans were the first to record the color- and flavor-enhancing effect of nitrates/nitrites on animal proteins.

-But it wasn’t until the early twentieth century that scientists identified the connection between these naturally occurring compounds and the suppression of food-borne illnesses like Clostridium botulinum (botulism) and Listeria monocytogenes.
+But it wasn't until the early twentieth century that scientists identified the connection between these naturally occurring compounds and the suppression of food-borne illnesses like Clostridium botulinum (botulism) and Listeria monocytogenes.

-In 1925, one Karl Max Seifert, took out a U.S. patent for a meat cure called “Prague Powder”-subsequently sold to the Illinois-based Griffith Laboratories in 1934.
+In 1925, one Karl Max Seifert, took out a U.S. patent for a meat cure called "Prague Powder"-subsequently sold to the Illinois-based Griffith Laboratories in 1934.
 Whatever link the substance had to the capital of the Czech Republic has been lost to history.

-We know what you’re thinking-and we sense your unease: Don’t nitrates/nitrites cause cancer?
-Isn’t that why people buy anemic-looking uncured bacon and nitrate-free hot dogs the color of the cardboard boxes they’re shipped in?
+We know what you're thinking-and we sense your unease: Don't nitrates/nitrites cause cancer?
+Isn't that why people buy anemic-looking uncured bacon and nitrate-free hot dogs the color of the cardboard boxes they're shipped in?
 You may remember the controversy that flared in the mid-1970s over nitrates/nitrites-but missed the news that curing salts were effectively cleared of the charges.
 In fact, the National Toxicology Program, an agency within the U.S. Department of Health and